magma/magma/docs/docusaurus/versioned_docs/version-1.7.0/general/upgrade_intro.md

 Orc8r and gateways both follow a SemVer-like versioning of `MAJOR.MINOR.PATCH`, with the following constraints

-- Gateway version must be <= Orc8r version
+- Gateway version must be greater or equal Orc8r version
 - Gateway can diverge at most 1 minor version from Orc8r

 For example